tensorflow/tensorboard/tensorboard/plugins/debugger/README.md

 The debugger dashboard offers a graphical user interface for the [TensorFlow debugger](https://www.tensorflow.org/programmers_guide/debugger).
 For instance, this dashboard enables users to

-* pause and resume execution at specified ops or numbers of steps.
+* pause and resume execution at specified nodes or numbers of steps.
 * visualize values of tensors over time.
 * associate tensors with specific lines in python code.